syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/faqs/How-to-retain-cell-values-after-removing-formulas-in-Excel.md

 ---
-title: How to retain cell values after removing formulas in Excel | Syncfusion
+title: How to retain cell values after removing formula in Excel | Syncfusion
 description: This page shows how to retain cell values after removing formulas in Excel using the Syncfusion .NET Excel library (XlsIO).
 platform: document-processing
 control: XlsIO